Christ unser Herr zum Jordan kam, BWV 7: 6

 The last aria is sung by the alto with rich accompaniment: "Menschen, glaubt doch dieser Gnade" (People, believe this grace now).
 The two oboes d'amore double the first violin when human beings are requested to accept the grace of God to not "perish in the pit of hell".

 7

 The closing chorale is the final stanza of the hymn, with the instruments playing colla parte: "Das Aug allein das Wasser sieht" (The eye sees only water), a summary of Luther's teaching about baptism.

 Editions

-In 1851, about a century before the cantata got its BWV number, it was published as No. 7 in the first volume of the Bach-Gesellschaft-Ausgabe.
-In the New Bach Edition the cantata was included in Series I, Volume 29, Kantaten zum Johannisfest (Cantatas for St. John's Day).
+In 1851, about a century before the cantata was assigned its BWV number, it was published as No. 7 in the first volume of the Bach-Gesellschaft-Ausgabe.
+The editor was Moritz Hauptmann.

+In the New Bach Edition the cantata was included in Series I, Volume 29, Kantaten zum Johannisfest (Cantatas for St. John's Day) along with BWV 30 and BWV 167.
 Calmus and Breitkopf & Härtel published performance scores.
 The Breitkopf score translates the cantata's title as Lord Christ of old to Jordan came.